aj34/hack-u-dynamic-data-viz-sum16/README.md

 ##### Cohesive learning/coding tool
 https://github.com/DavideDaniel/HMR-Express

-You can choose to use codepen.io or jsbin if you wish.
+Alternately, you can choose to use codepen.io or jsbin if you wish.